 Promoting collaboration and partnerships among civic agencies like libraries, schools, and non-profits

-Collecting and analyzing data from the Early Development Instrument (EDI) to understand kindergarten readiness community strengths and gaps
+Analyzing Early Development Instrument (EDI) data to assess kindergarten readiness strengths and gaps

-Creating a best-in-class Santa Monica College built early childhood lab school to train future early education teachers.
+Establishing a premier early childhood lab school at Santa Monica College to prepare future early education teachers.

 Since our start in 1980 we have employed many tactics - big and small - to advance our mission: